3000IQPlay/obfuscator-list/README.md

 # obfuscator-list
-* [Ackerun](https://github.com/YumeGod/AckerunObfOpenSource) - FOSS.
+* [AckerRun](https://github.com/YumeGod/AckerunObfOpenSource) - FOSS.
 Lightweight/Heavy obfuscator depanding on your config.
-Has some basic and simple features with just different names for them.
+Has some interesting features that not every other obfuscator has.
+Looks like XenonGuard skid but I can't confirm that.
 * [Allatori](http://www.allatori.com/) - Commericial.
 Somewhat popular choice in industry.
 * [Ambien](https://github.com/iiiiiiiris/Ambien) - FOSS.
 Obfuscator that is not getting actively developed anymore.
 Has some cool packaging features mainly targeting Recaf 2x with a great succeed since their RedHerring feature adds a fake jar before the real one.
 Most RE tools don't read backwards like the JVM, so they will read the fake jar.
 Also has a decent Crasher transformer that confuses various decompilers & other reverse engineering tools.
 Still contain some bugs/issue to this day.
 * [Avaj](https://github.com/cg-dot/avaj) - FOSS.
 Has a nice way of generating decryption subroutines on string constants.
 Also has some CFG flattening which is always nice to see.